Where exactly are we: Accommodation Near Kruger National Park

 The people involved in ensuring your stay is truly memorable

 Our staff are the backbone behind the successful operation of umSisi House.
-Sunday lives on the property while Hendry and Roselina choose to live at home with their families in Masoyi and commute to work daily.
-Our Gogo Esther has retired after working with us for 22 years, but she comes back to help during busy periods.
+Sunday and Esther live on the property while Hendry chooses to live at home with his family in Masoyi and commutes to work daily.
+Our Gogo Roselina has retired after working with us for 10 years, but she comes back to help in the gardens during busy periods.
 We also employ a number of part-time staff who live in Masoyi.
 They all work tirelessly behind the scenes to ensure that your umSisi House experience is unforgettable.

 Sunday Matola is Swazi-speaking and is the newest member of our team.
 He has joined us as a General Assistant and helps with every aspect of the business.
 You will get to know him well during your stay!
-Roselina Nkosi and Hendry Matsane are Swazi-speaking and have worked with us for 10-years.
-Roselina is responsible for keeping the property immaculate and will look after all of your laundry requirements.
-She is also our head gardener.
+Esther Nkosi and Hendry Matsane are also Swazi-speaking.
+Esther is responsible for keeping the property immaculate and will look after all of your laundry requirements.
 Hendry works in the garden and is also responsible for the hiking trails.
 They are always ready to greet you with a big and welcoming smile!
 We are very lucky to have them all as part of our team!

 All of our staff would be grateful for any appreciation you care to show them in the form of tips.
 We have a tip box available.
 R40 per guest per day is suggested, but this should be a minimum of R300 and a maximum of R1,000 depending on length of stay and entirely at your discretion.
 This amount will be shared between staff members on a quarterly basis.